-This contract shall be for a period of twelve months (1) year(s) beginning on the date specified on the Notice to Proceed.
-Unless terminated, the contract may be extended without re-solicitation, upon mutual agreement in writing between the State and the Contractor, prior to the expiration date, for not more than one (1) additional 12-month periods, or parts thereof.
-The contract may be extended if the price remains the same or lower OR the price is adjusted pursuant to Section 6.3.1 (Price and Rate Guarantee Period).
+This contract shall be for a period of one (1) year(s) beginning on the date specified on the Notice to Proceed.
+Unless terminated, the contract may be extended without resolicitation, upon mutual agreement in writing between the State and the Contractor, prior to the expiration date, for not more than five (5) additional 12-month periods, or parts thereof.
+The contract may be extended if the price remains the same or lower